edrflt/netcat-talk/README.md

 # nc talk
-Talk through netcat
+A little personal project to talk through netcat
-This program is useful on machines where write is not available
+This program is useful on servers where write is not available

 ## Usage
 #### Sending